ciochetta/learndb/README.md

 These are the things I want to implement in this project, in order of importance

-- Support the UPDATE keyword
+- write documentation for: UPDATE, DELETE, BULK INSERT, CREATE INDEX
+- move documentation to another file
-- Support the DELETE keyword
+- Support indexing
 - Create a CLI for global use
-- Support indexing
 - Create an authentication system
 - Support partitioning
 - Support migration from SQL schemas